 You also have to consider purchasing identity theft protection, which will monitor your credit for checks or inquiries that are made by lenders before (or after) opening a new account.
 Make sure that the chosen provider also takes time to monitor the internet for information that identity thieves might use to open an account in your name.

 Without this look into your credit activity, you won’t know if a new account has been opened until it’s too late.

 Protecting Yourself From Account Takeover Fraud

-Victims of account take over often realize it when they discover that there are unauthorized charges on their monthly financial statement, or they notice that funds have been depleted from their accounts.
+Victims of account takeover often realize it when they discover that there are unauthorized charges on their monthly financial statements, or they notice that funds have been depleted from their accounts.
 So, you must check your credit card and financial statements frequently and monitor all of your credit reports.
-Follow the advice here, including protecting both your identity and your computer, such as fraud alerts and credit freezes.
+Follow the advice here, including protecting both your identity and your computers, such as fraud alerts and credit freezes.
 Also, you should consider investing in an identity theft protection service.

 Protecting Yourself From Debit or Credit Card Fraud